BLCM/bl3mods/Apocalyptech/loot_changes/dlc_loot_de-emphasizer/README.md

 I wanted their drops in subsequent plays to just match all other world drops from base game enemies.
 That's what this mod does!

 This mod is definitely intended to be used alongside my Expanded Legendary Pools mod, which adds all DLC gear into the world drop pools.

+**Note about Arms Race / Heavyweight Harker:**

+Due to how the Arms Race / DLC5 loot pools are set up, and how Heavyweight Harker's drops are set up, this mod ends up effectively randomizing Heavyweight Harker's unique drops as well.
+For now that's just an unavoidable side effect of this, alas!
+I may be able to figure out a way around that at a later date.

+**Note about Purple Skill Tree COMs and Director's Cut:**

+DLC6 (Director's Cut) adds in drops for the non-legendary Purple Tree COMs which were added to the data in DLC5 (Designer's Cut), for DLC6 enemies.
+This mod will remove those drops -- I highly recommend using my "World Drop Designer's Cut COMs" mod to put those mods into the global world drop pool instead, which allows them to drop from any source which drops COMs.

 **Notes on Mod Compatibility:**